-In this class, students study some of the premier music ensembles of the twentieth and twenty-first centuries to understand their approach to musicianship, creativity in music, and interpretation and arrangement of new and old repertoire as well as strive to understand the larger cultural and artistic implications of these groups.
-From a reinvigoration of the early music scene with groups like Les Arts Florissants or the Jupiter Ensemble to contemporary ensembles like Imani Winds, the Miro and Dover string quartets, Eighth Blackbird, etc., an explosion in musical styles, genres, and streams of influence has profoundly altered the musical landscape of the twentieth-first century.
+This class will study some of the premier music ensembles of the twentieth and twenty-first centuries to understand their approach to musicianship, to creativity in music, to the interpretation and arrangement of new and old repertoire, and finally to understand the larger cultural and artistic implications of these groups.
+From a reinvigoration of the early music scene with groups like Les Arts Florissants or the Jupiter Ensemble to contemporary ensembles like Imani Winds, the Miro and Dover string quartets, Eighth Blackbird, etc., the explosion in musical styles, genres, and streams of influence has profoundly altered the musical landscape in the twentieth-first century.

-Classes designated Honors are enrichment options suitable for students who participate in or aspire to participate in Levine’s merit programs.
-Non-merit students are welcome to register for the class.
+Classes designated Honors are enrichment options for students who participate in Levine’s merit programs or the Washington Musical Pathways Initiative.

 This class is an appropriate option for students who have completed Music Theory Level 10 or AP Music Theory.
 Students who have not taken a music theory class at Levine should take an online placement test prior to registering for the class.